regnarg/bc/text/mdsync.md

 We shall present a simple solution that fulfills ale these requirements.
 It is in large part based on how branching and merging works in git.
+First, we shall look into content versioning and then briefly mention location versioning and storage record relationships.

-Each FOV has a list of parent FOVs.
+Each FCV has a list of parent FCVs.
 Usually (except for when resolving conflicts), this list contains just a single item: the logically preceding version.
 When you have a version $v$ of a file on your file system and modify it, a new version $w$ is created with a single parent $v$.
 The parent-child relationship signifies that
 $w$ is based on $v$, that it incorporates all the content from $v$ that the user did not purposefully remove, that it supersedes $v$.
 Whenever a store has version
-$v$ checked out\TODO{define checkout earlier} (and not locally modified) and acquires version $w$ through synchronization, Filoco automatically replaces the checked out version with $w$.
+$v$ checked out (meaning that the contents of the corresponding file in the user's local file system corresponds to version $v$) and acquires version $w$ through synchronization, Filoco automatically replaces the checked out version with $w$.